kneron/document_center/docs/toolchain/manual.md

 But after section 3.2 (including 3.2), KDP520 and KDP720 are using different scripts.
 **Please run the commands corresponding to your hardware version.**

+We also provide Python APIs for playing with the toolchain.
+Please check 'Toolchain Python API' for details.
+But we recommend you finish reading this manual first to have an impression on the function of each utility.

 ### 3.1 Converters

 Here we will introduce scripts which help us easily convert the models from different platforms to ONNX.
 Note that the